MrLoLf/HoneygainAutoClaim/README.md

 #### Benefits

 - Run w/o PC, VPS, On the fly
-- Keep your email and password safe with env secret from GitHub
+- Keep your email, password or your token safe with env secret from GitHub
 - Automatically run everyday

 ### Use JWT Token